reiver/telnets/README.md

 ## What does the "S" at the end mean?

-The "S" at the end of "TELNETS" standards for "secure".
+The "S" at the end of "TELNETS" stands for "secure".
 Just like the "S" at the end of "HTTPS".